The Iron Maiden concert video that never was. Here’s a classic bootleg of the 1986 Somewhere On Tour show in Paris.

 Intro – End Titles from Blade Runner (Vangelis)

 HEAVEN CAN WAIT

 PHANTOM OF THE OPERA

 RUN TO THE HILLS

 This tour was the last time that Maiden would ever include a regular guitar solo spot in their show.
 Walking On Glass was composed by Adrian Smith in 1985 during his and drummer Nicko McBrain’s one-off side project The Entire Population Of Hackney.
 Smith and co-guitarist Dave Murray included a bit of the Howard Blake song Walking In The Air in this 1986 performance of their duet.

 The setlist was remarkable for leaving out the current album’s epic, Alexander The Great, instead retaining the previous tour’s Rime Of The Ancient Mariner.
 Another current song, The Loneliness Of The Long Distance Runner, was only granted one single performance on opening night before being dropped.

-Further, it was clear that Dickinson no longer had the ability to sing like he had done in the 1982-84 period, and thus Flight Of Icarus and Where Eagles Dare were dropped from the set early in the 1986-87 tour.
+It was also clear that Dickinson no longer had the ability to sing like he had done in the 1982-84 period, and thus Flight Of Icarus and Where Eagles Dare were dropped from the set early in the tour.
 A forgotten gem on the album and in the set was Adrian Smith’s Sea Of Madness, which was dropped early in the American leg of the tour, never to return.

 You can at least savour that completely rocking song in the above video from the vault.
 Enjoy!